LucianoTheWindowsFan/pal-rs/crates/openfx-plugin/README.md

-# ntsc-rs OpenFX plugin
+# pal-rs OpenFX plugin

-ntsc-rs can be used as an OpenFX plugin!
+pal-rs can be used as an OpenFX plugin!
 The plugin can be found under the "Filter" category.

 A lot of different video software supports OpenFX plugins, including:
 - Natron (tested; working)